ICGC-TCGA-PanCancer/pancancer-documentation/production/central_decider_client.md

 The Central Decider Client is a client component that communicates with a Central Decider application.
 It makes requests to the Central Decider and recieves responses that is uses to generate INI files that should be scheduled to be run.

-You can read more about the Central Decider Client [here](https://github.com/ICGC-TCGA-PanCancer/central-decider-client/blob/develop/README.md#central-decider-client).

 ## Generating INI files with the Central Decider Client
 To use an INI file from the Central Decider Client on your worker node, follow these steps.